Romanagb/Flight-time-accuracy/README.md

 Step 4: Modeling: Modeling.ipynb Linear Regression (Supervised), Models used and explored: LinearRegressionClassifier, DecisionTreeRegressor.

-Step 5: Understanding and drawing conclusions from our results, finalizing our Machine Learning model: Final.ipynb
+Step 5: Understanding and drawing conclusions from our results.